the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 File Format
 ~~~~~~~~~~~

-1. If user uploads a ZIP file, the system automatically assumes a datatype group
+#.
+If user uploads a ZIP file, the system has to decide if it represents
-   must be imported and then process the file accordingly.
-More specifically, it
+   a datatype with links or a datatype group.
+More specifically, if it finds
-   tries to find an XML file, within the ZIP file, describing the operation(s)
+   folders inside the zip file, it will know it is a DatatypeGroup import, otherwise
-   that generated the data types and the list of HDF5 files for each datatype.
+   it is an import with links.

 #.
 If user uploads a simple HDF5/H5 file, the system assumes that a simple data
    type is imported and tries to process the file accordingly.
 Basically it